etofok/Dota-2-Queue-Go/README.md

 - Enable "Bring Dota to foreground for ready checks" in Options -> Advanced.
 - Enable "Bring Dota to foreground for pick phase and game start" in Options -> Advanced.
 - **(!)
 MAKE SURE your 'ShareToChat.png' image IS THE SAME IMAGE as in your in-game lobby!**
+If you use a different resolution - just retake the image.
+(Screenshot with the 'PrintScreen' keyboard button, then crop it in 'Paint'.)
+(ShareX and alike apps work as well)
 - Press [ALT + N] to activate the script.
 You can change the hotkey using any text editor.